Get 50% off on all templates until Dec 3, 11:59pm PT! Code: 1128CWWFTS123

 Licensed Assets

 • The use of premium or trademarked graphics assets are not allowed.
+(With the exception of social media icons that link to relevant accounts.)
 Use only free assets that are allowed for resale and free redistribution or CC0-licensed graphics from sources like:

 - Stock Up